Mervodactyl/JavaScriptIsSexy/BeginningJavaScript/chapter_1/js_basics.md

 As above and in the __test__ file, there are more elements to notice, the comments [ made by using // ], the ```alert()``` function - which is *modal*.
 This means it creates a pop up/ message box [ one that WONT GO AWAY until the user clicks the ok button ].

-It is important to note that the background colour set in the first paragraph is done in HTML, which means that the
+It is important to note that the background colour set in the first paragraph is done in HTML.
+Properties set in HTML are *static*, a value can be set only once, and never again be changed by using HTML.
+JS is dynamic, the opposite.–

 A __*function*__ takes some information, processes it, and gives you a result.